Lawn bowls at the 2022 Commonwealth Games – Men's fours

 Lawn bowls at the 2022 Commonwealth Games – Men's fours was held at the Victoria Park from August 2 to August 6.
 A total of 68 athletes from 17 associations participated in the event.
+Northern Ireland won the gold medal, defeating India in the final.
+England won the bronze medal.

-Sectional play
+Results

 The top two from each section advance to the knockout stage.